 HOW TO DO IT: Start in a plank position with straight line from head to heels and feet hips distance apart.
 Step the right foot out to the right and then back to center.
 Step the other foot out to the left and back to center.
 Keep alternating sides.
 While doing this, be sure to keep your hips square and your gaze between your thumbs.
 Also, be careful not to let the butt lift out of alignment with the rest of the body.
 The miniband is optional.

 5 GREAT CORE EXERCISES FOR RUNNERS PINNABLE

 Now, it’s your turn to go work your core!
-Remember, if you need a resource for orthopedics and sports medicine, reach out to the team at Novant Health!
-Stay tuned for the next post in our series…which will be all about my favorite recovery tips and yoga poses for runners!
+Stay tuned for the next post in my series…which will be all about my favorite recovery tips and yoga poses for runners!